Hard water

-Hard water is water that has high mineral content (in contrast with "soft water").
+Hard water is water that has a high mineral content (in contrast with "soft water").
 Hard water is formed when water percolates through deposits of limestone, chalk or gypsum, which are largely made up of calcium and magnesium carbonates, bicarbonates and sulfates.

-Hard drinking water may have moderate health benefits.
+Drinking hard water may have moderate health benefits.
 It can pose critical problems in industrial settings, where water hardness is monitored to avoid costly breakdowns in boilers, cooling towers, and other equipment that handles water.

 In domestic settings, hard water is often indicated by a lack of foam formation when soap is agitated in water, and by the formation of limescale in kettles and water heaters.
 Wherever water hardness is a concern, water softening is commonly used to reduce hard water's adverse effects.

 Origins

-Natural rainwater, snow and other forms of precipitation typically have low concentrations of multivalent cations such as calcium and magnesium.
+Natural rainwater, snow and other forms of precipitation typically have low concentrations of divalent cations such as calcium and magnesium.
 They may have small concentrations of ions such as sodium, chloride and sulfate derived from wind action over the sea.

-Where precipitation falls in drainage basins formed of hard, impervious and calcium-poor rocks, only very low concentrations of multivalent cations are found and the water is termed soft water.
+Where precipitation falls in drainage basins formed of hard, impervious and calcium-poor rocks, only very low concentrations of divalent cations are found and the water is termed soft water.
 Examples include Snowdonia in Wales and the Western Highlands in Scotland.

 Areas with complex geology can produce varying degrees of hardness of water over short distances.